 Spoiler alert: important details of the novel are revealed below.

-‘The Song of Achilles‘ opens with Patroclus, a Greek prince, song of Menoetius, being presented to Helen, daughter of King Tyndareus (and the future Helen of Troy) as a suitor.
+‘The Song of Achilles‘ opens with Patroclus, a Greek prince, son of Menoetius, being presented to Helen, daughter of King Tyndareus (and the future Helen of Troy) as a suitor.
 Patroclus narrates these events with the insight of a grown man, looking back on how his father was continually disappointed in him.
 Helen does not select the young Patroclus, but instead Menelaus.
 The remaining young men take a blood oath in defense of her choice.

 Patroclus describes accidentally killing another young boy, one of noble birth.
 This event resulted in his exile to Phthia.
 It’s at this time that he first meets Achilles.
 Patroclus falls in love with Achilles, and the two start a relationship, despite Achilles’ mother’s disapproval.
 Thetis expresses her belief that Patroclus is not of high enough birth to be a suitable companion for her son.